clementi/scala-toolbox/README.md

 # The Clojure Toolbox

-This is the source code for <https://www.clojure-toolbox.com>.
+This is the source code for the Scala Toolbox.

 ## Building